microsoft/XmlNotepad/readme.md

 XML Notepad provides a simple intuitive User Interface for browsing and editing XML documents.
 There are four ways to install it:
-1. [ClickOnce® installer](http://www.lovettsoftware.com/downloads/xmlnotepad/readme.htm) - this is the most convenient, install it directly from the web browser.
+1. [ClickOnce® installer](http://www.lovettsoftware.com/downloads/xmlnotepad/XmlNotepad.application) - this is the most convenient, install it directly from the web browser.
 2. [Standalone downloadable installer](http://www.lovettsoftware.com/downloads/xmlnotepad/xmlnotepadsetup.zip) if you need something that works offline.
-Just download the zip file, copy it to the machine you want to install it on, unzip the file on that machine and run xmlnotepadsetup.msi.
+Just download the zip file, copy it to the machine you want to install it on, unzip the file on that machine and run `XmlNotepadSetup.msi`.
 3. [Windows MSIX installer](http://www.lovettsoftware.com/downloads/XmlNotepad.Net/index.html) if you need a trusted Windows installer.
-4. You can also use WinGet as follows: `winget install XmlNotepad`
+4. You can also use [WinGet](https://winget.run/pkg/Microsoft/XMLNotepad) as follows: `winget install XmlNotepad`

 [![image](images/help.png)](https://youtu.be/dtuSI4ZDZxg)